SEEKWEED

 Competitor Analysis

 I wanted to understand how other cannabis centered apps helped their users find the products they were looking for.
 To do this I looked at the apps Leafly and Weedmaps.
-Below you can see both the homepages and product pages for both these apps.
+Below you can see both the homepages and product pages for these two apps.

 Leafly Homepage